robotstreamer/robotstreamer/README.md

 <h2> How to add sounds </h2>

-Save 16 bit wav file in /home/pi/sound folder and it has to be all capital letters even the file extension.
+Save 16 bit wav file in /home/pi/sound folder and it has to be all c

+tal letters even the file extension.

 For example: SOUND1.WAV